skip-mev/pob/README.md

    var (
      ModuleBasics = module.NewBasicManager(
        ...
-       auction.AppModuleBasic{},
+       builder.AppModuleBasic{},
      )
      ...
    )

-   func NewApp(...) *App {
-     app.ModuleManager = module.NewManager(
-       ...
-       auction.NewAppModule(appCodec, app.AuctionKeeper),
-     )
-     ...
-   }
    ```

-3. POB’s `Keeper` is the gateway to processing special `MsgAuctionBid` messages
+3. The auction `Keeper` is POB's gateway to processing special `MsgAuctionBid`
-   that allow users to participate in the top of block auction, distribute
+   messages that allow users to participate in the top of block auction, distribute
    revenue to the auction house, and ensure the validity of auction transactions.

    a.
 First add the keeper to the app's struct definition.

       ```go
       type App struct {
-        AuctionKeeper         auctionkeeper.Keeper
+        BuilderKeeper builderkeeper.Keeper
         ...
       }
       ```